UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 > Use `cd` to move around in the SDC folder.
 See if you can use relative and absolute paths to move around.
 Check where you are are `pwd`.
 Do you end up where you expected to be?

-When you are done playing around, make sure you are in teh SDC folder.
+When you are done playing around, make sure you are in the SDC folder.

 How do you do that?